eProsima/Discovery-Server/README.md

 ### **Documentation**

-Using the client-server discovery directly from the fast-RTPS library is possible as shown [above](#Usage) but is far convenient to use the **discovery-server** application (specially for testing purposes).
+Using the client-server discovery directly from the fast-RTPS library is possible, as shown in section [Usage](#Usage), but is far more convenient to use the **discovery-server** application, specially for testing purposes.

-If the colcon deployment strategy introduced [before](#installation) was followed the discovery-server binary can be executed as:
+If the colcon deployment strategy described in section [Installation](#installation) was followed, the discovery-server binary can be executed as:

 Linux: